 Since it is a mix of two breeds, this little furry ball of love will inherit traits from both its parents.
 But how big can a Pomchi get?
 What are its character traits?
 Our article will give you an answer to all these questions and more.

 How Does a Chihuahua mix with Pomeranian Look Like?

-As we mentioned above, Pomchi is a Chihuahua mix with Pomeranian and its popularity is increasing more and more.
-This mixed breed is the perfect small companion and its fevisty and lively character can make it a good watchdog.
-Its loyalty to you and your family is going to be bigger than its size.
+As we mentioned above, Pomchi is a Chihuahua mix with Pomeranian, and its popularity is increasing more and more.
+This mixed breed is the perfect small companion, and its fevisty and lively character can make it a good watchdog.
+Its loyalty to you and your family will be bigger than its size.

-Being a mix of Chihuahua and Pomeranian it can look like any of its parents or take some traits from both of them.
-Typically its ears will stand straight up, and the cute face tends to resemble its Chihuahua parent.
+Being a mix of Chihuahua and Pomeranian, it can look like any of its parents or take some traits from both of them.
+Typically, its ears will stand straight up, and the cute face resembles its Chihuahua parent.
 Due to the shape of its body, taken from its Pomeranian parent, a Pomchi’s look is sometimes described as that of a little fox.

-Furthermore, Pomchi’s coat may tend to be fluffier and take after its Pomerian side, or it may lean towards the Chihuahua side, shorter and straight.
-Its fur would normally be shorter on its head, but longer on its body.
-Nevertheless, most of the Pomchis will have a soft coat, unless the Chihuahua genes are more dominant.
-But, if they take after their Pomeranian parent they may have a double coat.
+Furthermore, Pomchi’s coat may be fluffier and take after its Pomerian side, or it may lean towards the Chihuahua side, shorter and straight.
+Its fur would normally be shorter on its head but longer on its body.
+Nevertheless, most Pomchis will have a soft coat unless the Chihuahua genes are more dominant.
+But, if they take after their Pomeranian parent, they may have a double coat.

-In relation, the color of the coat of a Chihuahua mixed with Pomeranian can be a mix of different colors (brown, cream, white, black, tan, grey, or black) or it can be one color.
+In relation, the color of the coat of a Chihuahua mixed with a Pomeranian can be a mix of different colors (brown, cream, white, black, tan, grey, or black), or it can be one color.
 They may have lighter hair on their chest and/or their snout.